Middle Tennessee visits Jackson and New Mexico State

 Las Cruces, New Mexico; Thursday, 9 p.m.
 EST

-BOTTOM LINE: New Mexico State takes on Middle Tennessee after Zawdie Jackson scored 20 points in New Mexico State’s 60-49 victory over the Kennesaw State Owls.
+BOTTOM LINE: New Mexico State hosts Middle Tennessee after Zawdie Jackson scored 20 points in New Mexico State’s 60-49 victory against the Kennesaw State Owls.

-The Aggies are 8-5 in home games.
-New Mexico State averages 69.8 points and has outscored opponents by 3.8 points per game.
+The Aggies have gone 8-5 in home games.
+New Mexico State scores 69.8 points and has outscored opponents by 3.8 points per game.

-The Blue Raiders are 9-5 against CUSA opponents.
-Middle Tennessee is second in the CUSA scoring 36.0 points per game in the paint led by Essam Mostafa averaging 10.8.
+The Blue Raiders are 9-5 against conference opponents.
+Middle Tennessee ranks sixth in the CUSA allowing 71.4 points while holding opponents to 42.1% shooting.

-TOP PERFORMERS: Jackson is averaging 10.9 points and 3.3 assists for the Aggies.
-Peter Filipovity is averaging 10.7 points over the last 10 games.
+TOP PERFORMERS: Christian Cook is scoring 13.0 points per game and averaging 2.2 rebounds for the Aggies.
+Jackson is averaging 11.1 points and 1.9 rebounds over the last 10 games.

 LAST 10 GAMES: Aggies: 4-6, averaging 61.9 points, 33.6 rebounds, 10.0 assists, 6.0 steals and 2.0 blocks per game while shooting 37.2% from the field.
 Their opponents have averaged 63.9 points per game.